-(b) If such examination and test reveals that there is evidence of price misrepresentation, or misleading or deception of the purchaser of items, or that consumer scanners do not meet the 365 operational standards set forth below, the owner, manager or the designee of said owner or 366 manager of a retail establishment using such automatic checkout system shall be punished for the 367 first failed inspection by a civil fine of up to \$200, for the second failed inspection by a civil fine 368 369 of up to \$500, and for any subsequent failed inspection, by a civil fine of up to \$1000; provided, however, that there shall be no punishment for any inoperable consumer scanner that is deployed 370 for reasons other than to obtain an exemption from any law or regulation of the Commonwealth 371 requiring the individual price-marking of items offered for sale or for any inoperable consumer scanner for which a retailer is able to demonstrate to the satisfaction of the inspector that he has 373 communicated in writing with an authorized repair agent, prior to such examination and test, 374 requesting that the inoperable electronic scanner be repaired.
-For purposes of this section consumer scanners are to be deemed fully operational if they operate in the following manner: 376 (1) the scanner clearly and conspicuously identifies and displays the item by name or other distinguishing characteristics.
-Each scanner must also display contact information for the 378 Division of Standards so that they may report broken scanners.
-Such scanners must also be in 379 380 compliance with the Americans with Disabilities Act Accessibility Guidelines, 28 CFR Part 36, 381 Appendix A and the Massachusetts Architectural Access Board Regulations 521 CMR 1.00 382 Notwithstanding the method for determining the amount of civil fines pursuant to said section 383 29A, a civil citation may be issued for up to \$200 for each violation, up to a maximum of \$2500 per inspection.
-For purposes of this section each item which scans erroneously shall constitute a 384 385 separate civil violation.
+(b) If such examination and test reveals that there is evidence of price misrepresentation, or misleading or deception of the purchaser of items, or that consumer scanners do not meet the operational standards set forth below, the owner, manager or the designee of said owner or manager of a retail establishment using such automatic checkout system shall be punished for the first failed inspection by a civil fine of \$200, for the second failed inspection by a civil fine of \$500, and for any subsequent failed inspection, by a civil fine of \$1000; provided, however, that there shall be no punishment for any inoperable consumer scanner that is deployed for reasons other than to obtain an exemption from any law or regulation of the Commonwealth requiring the individual price-marking of items offered for sale or for any inoperable consumer scanner for which a retailer is able to demonstrate to the satisfaction of the inspector that he has communicated in writing with an authorized repair agent, prior to such examination and test, requesting that the inoperable electronic scanner be repaired.
+For purposes of this section consumer scanners are to be deemed fully operational if they operate in the following manner: (1) the scanner clearly and conspicuously identifies and displays the item by name or other distinguishing characteristics; (2) the scanner displays the item's correct price when the item is

+409 scanned at it and that, in the case of a retail establishment that uses loyalty cards or otherwise maintains a dual pricing system, the scanner displays both the card price and the non-card price 410 if they differ.
+Each scanner must also display contact information for the Division of Standards 411 so that they may report broken scanners.
+Such scanners must also be in compliance with the 412 Americans with Disabilities Act Accessibility Guidelines, 28 CFR Part 36, Appendix A and the 413 414 Massachusetts Architectural Access Board Regulations 521 CMR 1.00 Notwithstanding the method for determining the amount of civil fines pursuant to said section 29A, a civil citation 415 may be issued for \$200 for each violation, up to a maximum of \$2500 per inspection.
+For purposes of this section each item which scans erroneously shall constitute a separate civil violation.
+418

-- 386 (c) The director shall promulgate and shall enforce regulations based on national industry - 387 standards and other criteria necessary to carry out the provisions of this section. - 388 (d) For the purposes of this section, an automated retail check out system shall mean a cash - 389 register, computer, terminal, consumer scanner or other device capable of interpreting the - 390 universal product code, or any other code which is on an item offered for sale to consumers used - 391 to determine the price of the item being purchased, regardless of whether the code entry is - accomplished manually, or automatically by a machine. - 393 SECTION 3.
-The Division of Standards, in conjunction with the Secretary of Labor and - 394 Workforce Development shall annually file with the Legislature's Joint Committee on - 395 Community Development and Small Business, a report consisting of the impact of scanner - 396 implementation on pricing accuracy and employee job loss or change of employment status, if - 397 any, resulting from the item pricing waiver program conducted under the jurisdiction of the - 398 Division of Standards.
-This report shall also contain recommendations for legislative changes, if - any, which the Director deems necessary to affect the purposes of the program.
-This report shall - 400 be filed on or before December 31st of each calendar year. - 401 SECTION 4.
+- 419 (c) The director shall promulgate and shall enforce regulations based on national industry 420 standards and other criteria necessary to carry out the provisions of this section. - (d) For the purposes of this section, an automated retail check out system shall mean a cash register, computer, terminal, consumer scanner or other device capable of interpreting the universal product code, or any other code which is on an item offered for sale to consumers used to determine the price of the item being purchased, regardless of whether the code entry is accomplished manually, or automatically by a machine. - SECTION 3.
+The Division of Standards, in conjunction with the Secretary of Labor and Workforce Development shall annually file with the Legislature's Joint Committee on Community Development and Small Business, a report consisting of the impact of scanner implementation on pricing accuracy and employee job loss or change of employment status, if any, resulting from the item pricing waiver program conducted under the jurisdiction of the

+- 431 Division of Standards.
+This report shall also contain recommendations for legislative changes, if - 432 any, which the Director deems necessary to affect the purposes of the program.
+This report shall - 433 be filed on or before December 31st of each calendar year. - SECTION 4.
 This act shall take effect on January 1, 2012.